 Statistics from Ofcom show that we're putting our online security at risk and potentially opening ourselves up to online hacking by using easy to remember passwords, or the same password across different websites.

 - 55% of people use the same password for most - if not all - websites

 - 26% use passwords that are easy to remember (such as birthdays and people's names)

 - 47% have used the same password for over 5 years

 - 80% of people have never changed their bank PIN

 There are a few reasons that our account passwords can be compromised.
 It could be that someone launches a personal attack against you, or you become the victim of a brute-force attack, meaning that the hacker systematically checks all possible passphrases until the correct one is found.
 Or, there could be a data breach, often resulting in millions of users account information being compromised.

-Follow these top tips to boost your password security:
+Top tips to boost your password security

 - Choose a strong and unique password - Aim for a minimum of 8 characters with numbers, letters and punctuation.

 - Avoid obvious passwords - Such as, 1234, 4321, qwerty, password, password123, etc. Avoid using anything which can be obtained from social media accounts - for example, family names, pets, place of birth, school, favourite holiday, or something related to your sports team or hobby.